 - 12.1.1 Faculty salaries are determined according to the College's Faculty Salary Grid.
 Faculty members are placed on the Faculty Salary Grid solely based on their number of years of relevant experience, as determined through the process described in Section 12.3.
 Faculty members' salaries are not affected by their academic discipline. - 12.1.2 Salaries on the Faculty Salary Grid correspond to an academic year, and do not include compensation for summer session. - 12.1.3 Faculty members who have part-time appointments, or appointments for only part of the academic year, will receive a prorated salary reflecting the fraction their load bears to full-time.
-Part-time regular faculty members and administrative faculty members who contract for additional teaching responsibilities will be compensated at the salary rate they receive for their normal responsibilities. - 12.1.4 For the 2018-19 academic year; - (a) experience year increases will be fully funded and the salary grid will increase two percent (2%) effective January 1, 2019;
+Part-time regular faculty members and administrative faculty members who contract for additional teaching responsibilities will be compensated at the salary rate they receive for their normal responsibilities. - 12.1.4 Effective September 1, 2023, the Faculty Salary Grid will be increased by four (4.0%) as follows:;